maetl/mementus/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile and `bundle` or `bundle update`:

     gem 'mementus'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Or install with your local Rubygems:

     $ gem install mementus